X-Factor Investigations: Post-"Second Coming"

 Layla and Rahne rejoin the team.
 While M was knocked out by Layla about her involvement with Doctor Doom in the disappearance of Sue Richards (a.k.a.
 The Invisible Woman), Rahne goes upstair and interrupts an intimate moment between Rictor and Shatterstar, as well as reveal her pregnancy.
 Rictor is shocked by Rahne's pregnancy because they slept together before she left to join X-Force, while Rahne is shocked that Rictor and Shatterstar are in a homosexual relationship.
 Because of her Catholic beliefs, she attacks Shatterstar in her wolf form and pushes him to the ground from the window for "turning" Rictor gay, but they are interrupted by Longshot.
 Rictor asks Rahne if he's the father of her baby, and she deceives him into thinking so by saying she wasn't with anyone else seven months ago.
 Madrox and Theresa have tracked down Pip the Troll and have taken from him an amulet that protected him from Hela's sight, leading to his capture by her.
 The team sets out to Las Vegas to rescue him by using Longshot's power to win at casino for four months to gain attention.
 They got attacked by Hela but were rescued by Thor and successfully rescues Pip with help from Darwin.
-However, a confrontation with Hrimhari—an Asgardian wolf prince—reveals that he actually is the father of Rahne's baby.
+However, a confrontation with the wolf prince Hrimhari reveals that he actually is the father of Rahne's baby.
 Pip joins the team out of gratitude that they saved him but it is implied that he has his own agenda.
-Rictor is upset with the news but forgives Rahne when he learns that she's just worried about his soul.
+Rictor is upset with the news but forgives Rahne when he learns that she is just worried about his soul.